wandb/docs/docs/guides/launch/create-launch-job.md

   </TabItem>
   <TabItem value="build">

+Associate your run with a Docker image.
+W&B will look for an image tag in the `WANDB_DOCKER` environment variable, and if `WANDB_DOCKER` is set, a job will be created from the specified image tag.
+Ensure that the `WANDB_DOCKER` environment variable is set to the full image tag.

-Create a launch job by building a Docker container from the image.
+Create a launch job by building a Docker container from a Docker image.
 Copy the following code snippet and replace the values within `"<>"` based on your use case:

 ```bash
 docker run -e WANDB_PROJECT="<project-name>" \